Master of Science in Enology

 3 credits

 The purpose of this course is to strengthen the knowledge of students in the field of applied statistics by minimizing the mathematical approach and developing practical and methodological aspects.
 It presents the main techniques of most known statistical tests (descriptive and inferential statistics, explanatory methods, and data analysis).
-The course provides an overview and practical main methods available in software, with an aid to the interpretation of the results and through fully processed examples using the statistical software SPSS.
-Most of the themes will be covered by this course including the analysis of Variance (ANOVA test), comparisons of samples (ttest and Chi-square), single and multiple regression.
+The course provides an overview and practical techniques in the main methods available in software, and an aid to the interpretation of the results and fully processed examples using the statistical software program SPSS.
+Most of the themes will be covered by this course, including the analysis of Variance (ANOVA test), comparisons of samples (ttest& Chi square), single and multiple regression.

 Capstone